machingclee/machingclee.github.io/static/media/194-remote-states.8f635af0.md

 ---
-title: "Split our code by Remote State AND Create and Deploy on a Public Subnet of Custom VPC"
+title: "Remote State for Whole Development Team; Create and Deploy on a Public Subnet of Custom VPC"
 date: 2023-10-15
 id: blog0194
 tag: aws, cloud, terraform